Symmetry Breaking and Link Homologies I: Introduction

 \begin{Thm} Assume that $\E_{\SU(r)}$ is a family of $\SU(r)$-equivariant cohomology theories as above that satisfy the conditions of definition \ref{condM2}.
 Then, given a link $L$ described as a closure of a positive braid presentation $w_I$ on $r$-strands, one has a spectral sequence converging to $\E^\ast_{\SU(r)}(\sBCU(L))$ and with $E_1$-term given by

 The differential $d_1$ is the canonical simplicial differential induced by the functor described in definition \ref{poset}.
-In addition, the terms $E_q(L)$ are invariants of the link $L$ for all $q \geq 2$. \end{Thm}
+In addition, the terms $E_q(L)$ are invariants of the link $L$ for all $q \geq 2$, upto an indeterminacy given by an overall shift in bi-degree. \end{Thm}

+The Galois symmetry mentioned above descends to an induced Galois symmetry of the link invariants $E_q(L)$ for $q \geq 2$.

-In \cite{Ki3,Ki4}, we will relate special cases of the above spectral sequence to various well-known link homology theories.
-The limiting spectrum $\sBCU(L)$ can actually be described explicitly, and so we know exactly what the above spectral sequence converges to, yielding important information about each stage $E_q(L)$.
-To this point, in section \ref{one} we will prove a generalization of the following theorem for arbitrary compact connected Lie groups $G$, and for braid words that are not necessarily positive.
+In \cite{Ki2}, we will relate special cases of the above spectral sequence to various well-known link homology theories.
+The limiting spectrum $\sBCU(L)$ can actually be described explicitly, and so we know exactly what the above spectral sequence converges to.
+More precisely, in section \ref{one} we will prove a generalization of the following theorem for arbitrary compact connected Lie groups $G$, and for braid words that are not necessarily positive.